 “Here, let me see,” said Denaryus, rushing to the younger elf.

 As she looked at Evie’s ankle, Aeryn eyed the side of the ship and thought she could see a way to get up on the deck.
 She tested each hand- and foot-hold as she made her way up the slimy hull.
-Climbing carefully to avoid the sharp ends of the broken beams, she finally grabbed the edge and rolled over the railing, feet feeling their way down the wooden bulkhead and onto the deck.
+Careful to avoid the sharp ends of the broken beams, she finally grabbed the edge and rolled over the railing, feet feeling their way down the wooden bulkhead and onto the deck.
 Looking back over the side, she yelled down to Natsu, who had followed her up.

 “How’s Evie?” asked Aeryn over her shoulder.

-Looking at the twisted sail, Aeryn walked toward the pole and felt around for an end.
+Looking at the furled sail, Aeryn walked toward the pole and felt around for an end.
 She drew the broadsword and, with clumsy strokes, hacked at the rope that kept the sail tangled around the mast.

 “What are you thinking?” asked Denaryus.